AlGepe/OmniSnippets_JS/docs/stdCustomJS/customMsg.rst

     });

 .. note::
-	For the message to be show at all times we need to trigger ``onResult`` from the beginig.
+	For the message to be shown at all times we need to trigger ``onResult`` from the beginig.
 We can do that by setting default values on our variables.

-This kind of message is typically used as a second title for the calculator, mostly when the variable above switches between different behaviours of the calculator.
+This kind of message is typically used as a second title for the calculator, mostly when the variable above switches between different behaviours in the calculator.
 It can also be used as an alternative to **Text row before** to separate variables in a calculator without creating different blocks of calculator.

-It could also be a way to convey and describe better the results in terms that would understandable by everyone, but for those kinds of situation we typically use dynamical messages like the ones below.
+It could also be a way to convey and describe better the results in terms that would be understandable by everyone, but for those kinds of situation we typically use dynamic messages like the ones below.

 Dynamic messages
 ----------------

-Dynamic messages are messages that at not always the same message, they react to the behaviour and results of the calculator.
+Dynamic messages are **messages that change**, they react to the behaviour and results of the calculator.
 We will see here the most typical example, which is a message explaining the meaning of the numerical result.

-Any result that requires some kind of knowledge to be understood should include a short message with the interpreted results.
+Any result that requires some kind of knowledge to be understood should include a short message with the **interpreted results**.
 A good example of this are medical calculator in which the results of a test are expressed as number and need to be interpreted by a professional in order to asses the effect on the patient's health.

 .. code-block:: javascript
     :linenos: